brunjo/rowGrid.js/README.md

 <script src="path/to/jquery.row-grid.min.js"></script>
 ```

+Alternativlly, if you don't want to host rowGrid.js yourself, you can use cdnjs: https://cdnjs.com/libraries/rowgrid.js

-You can install it also with Bower or npm:
+You can also install it with Bower or npm:
 * Install with [Bower](http://bower.io): `bower install rowGrid.js`.
 * Install with [npm](https://www.npmjs.com): `npm install rowgrid.js`.